sfenman/uptime-sample-service/README.md

 - Create a custom domain using route53.
 - Use AWS Certificate manager and use HTTPS instead of HTTP for the service.
 - Use a secret manager service such as AWS Secrets Manager to handle database password or other keys.
-- Use AWS WAF to protect the service from DDOS or other malicious attacks.
+- Use AWS WAF & AWS Shield to protect the service from DDOS or other malicious attacks.

 ## Background tasks / Scheduled tasks